Tutorial

 Information about the image collections can also be found in a slightly more user-friendly format if you click on the blue link, eg. projects/neon-prod-earthengine/CHM/001

 .
 Below we'll show the window that pops-up when you click on the CHM link.
 We encourage you to explore all of the AOP datasets similarly.
-Note: when the GEE datasets become public, you will be able to search for the NEON AOP image collections through the search bar on the Earth Engine Data Catalog webpage.
+Note: You can also search for the NEON AOP image collections through the search bar on the Earth Engine Data Catalog webpage.
+The dataset page also contains all the information about the data product, eg. NEON Canopy Height Model (CHM).

 , BANDS